February 12th, 2017 11:47 EST

-Attack, fighter and remotely piloted aircraft conducted 13 strikes in Syria:
+Attack, bomber, fighter and remotely piloted aircraft conducted 22 strikes in 30 engagements in Syria:

--- Near Ayn Isa, a struck an ISIL tactical unit and destroyed an ISIL fighting position and an ISIL checkpoint.
+-- Near Ayn Isa, a strike engaged an ISIL tactical unit and destroyed a fighting position.

 Strikes in Iraq

-Rocket artillery, attack, fighter and remotely piloted aircraft conducted 10 strikes in Iraq, coordinated with and in support of the Iraqi government:
+Attack, bomber, fighter and remotely piloted aircraft, as well as artillery and rocket artillery conducted 13 strikes consisting of 50 engagements in Iraq, coordinated with and in support of Iraq`s government:

--- Near Habbaniyah, a strike struck an ISIL tactical unit and destroyed an ISIL fighting position.
+-- Near Al Huwijah, two strikes engaged an ISIL tactical unit and destroyed an ISIL-held building.

--- Near Tuz, a strike struck an ISIL tactical unit and destroyed an ISIL vehicle and an ISIL fighting position.
+-- Near Kisik, a strike engaged an ISIL tactical unit; destroyed an ISIL checkpoint, a supply cache, and a bunker.

--- Near Qayyarah, a strike destroyed an ISIL vehicle.
+-- Near Sinjar, a strike destroyed an ISIL-held building.